Andrew W. Mellon Foundation Creative Futures Artist-in-Residence

 Through her residency, Helga is also working with faculty partner Jacqueline Lawton (playwright, dramaturg, and professor, Department of Dramatic Art) and community partner Monet Marshall (performing artist, playwright, director, and choreographer).

-A number of Helga’s planned spring 2020 activities were suspended due to COVID-19 restrictions, but she is planning the following events between fall 2021 and spring 2022.
+A number of Helga’s planned spring 2020 activities were suspended due to COVID-19 restrictions, but we look forward to sharing updates on Helga’s new podcast soon.

 All About Love: Helga Davis in Conversation